-Home Remedies for Toenail Fungus: What Works Fast (And What to Avoid)
+Home Remedies for Toenail Fungus (2026): What Actually Works Fast — And What to Avoid

-Toenail fungus is a common—yet incredibly stubborn—condition that affects millions of people each year.
-While it often starts small, the infection can spread quickly, leading to thick, yellow, brittle nails that become painful over time.
+Toenail fungus is a common — yet incredibly stubborn — condition that affects millions of people each year.
+While it often starts small, the infection can spread quickly, leading to thick, yellow, brittle nails that may become painful over time.

 Many people turn to home remedies first, hoping for a simple fix.
 But the truth is this: